Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Halo Profiles

 This procedure leads to finding a velocity dispersion profile, although $x_{init}$ is quite large whereby we lose the substantial area in which the SIDM effect differs from CDM.
 As a solution to this problem, one can fit a Gaussian function of

-to the solution of the Jens equation, where $t=log(r/kpc)$ and the constants of $a$, $b$ and $c$ vary for profiles with different values of $\alpha$.
-A Gaussian function can be a very good fit for the solution of the Jeans equation in SIDM0.1.
-Such an assertion could be proved in Fig. (\ref{figure_5}), which illustrates both solution of the Jeans equation and its fitted Gaussian function for SIDM0.1 in a halo with $\frac{M}{M_{\odot}}=10^{14}$.
-It is clear that the fitted Gaussian function (dotted line) with $a=816.6$, $b=2.418$ and $c=1.463$ is consistent with the solution of Eq.~(\ref{Jeans}) with regard to the mentioned initial condition, which is represented by blue line.
-Note that we used $\sigma_v \approx \sqrt{3} \sigma_{1D}$ and neglected velocity anisotropy, even though there could emerge different velocity anisotropy values in different radii of the halo \cite{Brinckmann:2017uve}. \\
+to the solution of the Jens equation, where $t=\log(r/\rm{kpc})$ and the constants of $a$, $b$ and $c$ vary for profiles with different values of $\alpha$.
+Gaussian function can be a very good fit to the solution of the Jeans equation in SIDM0.1.
+Such an assertion could be proved in Fig. (\ref{figure_5}), which illustrates both solution of the Jeans equation and its fitted Gaussian function for SIDM0.1 in a halo with $\frac{\rm{M}}{\rm{M}_{\odot}}=10^{14}$.
+It is clear that the fitted Gaussian function (dotted curve) with $a=810.9$, $b=2.372$ and $c=1.639$ is consistent with the solution of Eq.~(\ref{Jeans}) with regard to the mentioned initial condition, which is represented by blue curve.
+Note that we used $\sigma_v \approx \sqrt{3} \sigma_{1D}$ and neglected velocity anisotropy, even though there could emerge different velocity anisotropy values at different radii of the halo \cite{Brinckmann:2017uve}. \\

 Another result of Fig. (\ref{figure_5}) is a very negligible difference between two cases of $A=0.05$ and $A=0.2$, thereby these two cases overlap in a plot. \\